Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The content is based on real-life experience implementing the script in a multi-client environment with a five-digit number of mailboxes.

-It contains proven procedures and recommendations for product managers, architects, operations managers, account managers and mail and client administrators.
+It contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
 It is suited for service providers as well as for clients.

 It covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.